-For a complete listing of Philadelphia Live Arts and Philly Fringe performances, click the button below.
+For more information on Philadelphia Live Arts and Philly Fringe, click the button below.

 Each year, Feastival brings together Philadelphia’s top culinary artists in support of FringeArts and the Fringe Festival.
 One of the top events of the year, Feastival features more than 75 area chefs, live entertainment and hundreds of guests.

 For more information and ticket availability, click the button below.

 Influenced by Edinburgh, the granddaddy of all Fringe Festivals, five Philadelphia artists banded together in 1997 to create an outlet for other contemporary and experimental performers to present their works.
 What began as a five-day event has grown into more than two weeks of high-quality, highly innovative artistic presentations.